 Local advocacy for local needs

 The Canadian Paediatric Society welcomes and values resident participation in all our advocacy initiatives.
-Thanks to your feedback, the Residents’ Section is embarking on a new advocacy initiative in 2016.
-This project, which replaces the National Residency Advocacy Week, takes a more longitudinal approach to big issues, with the aim of facilitating involvement and ensuring a more fulfilling advocacy experience for our youngest-- and probably our busiest-- members.
+The National Resident Advocacy Project takes a longitudinal approach to big issues, with the aim of facilitating involvement and ensuring a more fulfilling advocacy experience for our youngest-- and probably our busiest-- members.

 Led by resident representatives and based on either a provincial/territorial issue identified in the CPS status report or a specific community need, your project can be life-changing for children and youth where you live and work.